CopyCat73/Pure-Dev/USAGE.md

 ![tab_3](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/tab_3.png)

-Clicking "Test conversion for selected record" takes you to the record conversion tab (shown below).
-The upper text box shows the record as it is coming out of the Pure api, the lower box shows the converted record that is ready for import using the bulk loader.
-The "save import to file" button saves this single record as an import file.
+Clicking "Test conversion for selected record" takes you to the record conversion tab (next screenshot).
 Clicking the "export checked" button on the publications tab (shown above) gives the option to save multiple publications to a folder on your computer.

 ![export_example](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/export_example.png)